diogo-febra-ferreira/remote-book-repository/README.md

 .env
 ==========

-**PORT=** port in which the app will run, will default to 300 if left empty.
+**PORT=** port in which the app will run, will default to 3000 if left empty.

 docker
 ==========

+to use the docker compose and bind your folder as a a volume, just use `docker compose up`

+alternatively:

-build docker image:
+to build docker image:
 `docker build -f Dockerfile -t remote-book .`

-run docker container from image:
+then, to run docker container from image:
 `docker run -d -p 3000:3000 --name remote-book-container remote-book`